dusk-network/piecrust/docs/smart-contracts-tutorial.md

-##Preface
+# Dusk VM and Smart Contracts

+## Preface
 This tutorial will focus on showing you how to write smart contracts for the Dusk blockchain in Rust.
-It focuses on the contracts themselves and does not explain how to call the contracts from other tools and does not explain how to deploy a contract.
+It focuses on contracts themselves and does not explain how to call the contracts from other tools and it does not explain how to deploy a contract.
-(It does explain how to make inter-contract calls though).
 This tutorial focuses on contract writing.
-To follow this tutorial it is recommended that you have a working Rust environment set up on your machine, so that you can compile the samples provided.
+To follow this tutorial it is recommended that you have a working Rust environment set up on your machine, so that you can paste and compile the samples provided.
 We assume reader's moderate working knowledge of the Rust programming language.

-##Introduction
+## Introduction
-Dusk blockchain runs smart contracts compiled into Web Assembly or written as Web Assembly.
-Therefore, you can write a smart contract in any language that can be translated into Web Assembly, as long as the resulting Web Assembly program conforms to a simple set of requirements.
+Dusk blockchain runs smart contracts compiled into Web Assembly, an open-standard, portable binary-code format.
+Therefore, you can write a smart contract in any language that can be translated into Web Assembly, such as Rust, C, C++, Go and other, as long as the resulting Web Assembly program conforms to a simple set of requirements.

-Smart contracts are executed by the Dusk Virtual Machine (PieCrust) which keeps contract's bytecode, its state, and on demand is able to create a runtime environment and execute contract's methods.
+Smart contracts are executed by the Dusk Virtual Machine which handles contract's bytecode, its state, its runtime sanboxed environment, in order to execute contract's methods (by methods we mean the functions which contracts make externally available by exporting, to be called by external paries or other contracts).
 There are two kinds of methods:
 - queries
 - transactions

-Queries do not change contract's state, yet are able to return data (either state data or some other data).
-Transactions do change contract's state, yet are not able to return data.
+Queries do not change contract's state, yet they are able to return data, either state data or some other data calculated by them.
+Transactions, on the other hand, do change contract's state, yet are not able to return data.

-At this point it is important to understand the concept of state.
-By a state we mean any data that is kept by contract in a persistent manner.
-As we are in a context of blockchain, our state is global.
-Given contract has only one state globally at a given time, and this state is maintained by all nodes operating the Dusk blockchain.
-Smart contract has access to its state and can provide values of it or a state in its entirety, if that is practical, via queries.
+At this point it is important to understand the concept of contract's state.
+By contract's state we mean any data that is kept by contract in a persistent manner.
+As we are in a context of blockchain, our state is global (it is what we call a global singleton).
+Given contract has only a single state globally at any given time, and this state is maintained by all nodes operating the Dusk blockchain.
+A smart contract has access to its state and can provide some values of it or the entire state via queries.
 On the other hand, contract's transactions allow the state to be mutated.
-State lives in a distributed ledger and its history is immutable, yet transactions make this history move forward.
-Hence, after executing a transaction we obtain a new state, in a sense, that state history has been advanced one step ahead.
+As state lives in a distributed ledger and its history is immutable, transactions make the history move forward.
+After executing a transaction we obtain a new state, state history is advancing one step ahead.
 All previous states are preserved.
-Getting back to not-changing-the-state queries: there are two ways queries can return value to the caller:
+As far as queries are concerned, there are two ways queries can return values to the caller:
-- by the return value
+- via the return value
 - via the feeder

-Return value is a bit similar to a regular programming language function return value.
-We have an argument passing buffer which will contain data returned, and we also pass its length.
-For collections and larger size data such way of passing return value is less practical, in such cases we may utilize a feeder.
-Feeder is based on Rust mcsp (mutiple producer single consumer) channel, and allows query caller to successively consume data passed to the feeder by the contract method.
-More about feeder in a section below.
+Returning a value is similar to a regular programming language function returning a value.
+In case of Dusk VM contracts, we have an argument passing buffer which will contain data returned, and we also pass back returned data length.
+For collections and larger size data such way of passing return value is less useful, and in such cases we may utilize a feeder.
+Feeder is based on Rust `mcsp` (mutiple producer single consumer) channel, and allows query caller to successively consume data passed to the feeder by contract's method.
+More information about feeder will be provided in a section below.

 Calling smart contracts' queries and transaction methods is not free.
-Caller of contract's methods needs to pay gas in order for the methods to be executed.
-As we are not focusing in this tutorial on the caller's side, we do not deal gas here, except a bit when we discuss inter-contract methods.
-Nevertheless, you as a smart contract writer need to be aware that execution of every instruction costs real money and that you need to conserve computational power spent as much as possible.
-That is why it is important to understand well the concept of hosting and host methods which are provided for the contract to be called.
-Smart contracts run in an environment called host.
-Host provides a set of methods to be called by the contracts, some of which can be used to conserve computational power spent by contracts.
-Performing the same function on host is always cheaper than performing it by the contract.
-Hence, if some functionality on the host side is available, it should be used by the contract rather than duplicated by it.
-This applies mostly to cryptographic and ZK-related functions, which are very computationally intense.
-You as a reader are encouraged to get familiar with methods provided by the host and to use them.
+Caller of contracts' methods needs to pay gas in order for methods to be executed.
+As we are not focusing in this tutorial on the caller's side, we do not deal with gas here, except when we discuss inter-contract calls.
+Nevertheless, you as a smart contract writer need to be aware that execution of contract's every instruction costs real money and that you need to conserve spent computational power as much as possible.
+That is why it is important to understand well the concept of hosting and host methods which are provided for the contracts.
+Smart contracts run in a sandboxed environment which is started and controlled by the host.
+Host provides a set of methods to be called by contracts, some of which can be used to significantly conserve computational power spent by contracts.
+Performing the same function on host is always cheaper than performing it by contract's code.
+Hence, if some functionality on the host side is available, it should be used rather than duplicated by contract's code.
+This applies especially to cryptographic and ZK-related functions, which are computationally intense.
+You are encouraged to get familiar with methods provided by the host and to use them.

-Contracts encompass  transactions, which mutate state, and queries, which provide return values either directly or via feeder.
-There is one more mechanism which can be used to obtain lightweight feedback information from contracts, this mechanism is event.
+Contracts encompass transactions, which mutate state, and queries, which provide return values either directly or via a feeder.
+There is one more mechanism which can be used to obtain lightweight feedback information from contracts, this mechanism is eventing.
 Events can be emitted by both queries and transactions, and they can be processed by query or transaction caller after the call is finished.
-Events are very useful for triggering some actions on a caller side.
-In this tutorial we will cover only sending events, as processing events belongs to the calling side of the smart contracts' domain.
+Events are very useful for triggering some actions on caller's side.
+In this tutorial we will cover only sending events, as receiving and processing events belongs to the calling side of the smart contracts' domain.

-While writing contracts, it is beneficial to be aware how parameters are passed back and forth to and from queries, and to transactions.
-It is not critical to know the very details, as the details are covered by very useful host methods provided, yet it is good to have a general idea.
-Every smart contract, when deployed and run, has a argument passing area in memory, called `A` (at the time of writing the size of A is one page (64kB)).
-When calling query or transaction, i.e., a function exported by the smart contract, arguments are serialized by the calling side and the result of serialization is placed in the buffer A. Once arguments are in the buffer, the call to query or transaction is being made, and the only actual argument to the smart contract function called is the length of the data in the buffer A. In other words, only a 32 bit number is actually passed to the function, while the real function argument is in buffer A. The same happens upon return from a query, what is actually being passed is the length of the data in buffer A, while the real return value is stored in buffer A. This technique is hidden from the contract writer, as host methods `wrap_call` takes care of all the details.
+While writing contracts, it is beneficial to be aware how parameters are passed back and forth to and from queries and to transactions.
+It is not critical to know a lot of details of this mechanism, as the details are conveniently hidden from us by the very useful host methods provided, yet it is good to have a general idea.
+Every smart contract, when deployed and run, has an argument passing area in memory, called `A` (at the time of writing the size of A is one page, which is 64kB).
+When calling query or transaction, i.e., a function exported by the smart contract, arguments are serialized by the calling side and the result of serialization is placed in the buffer `A`.
+Once arguments are in the buffer, the call to query or transaction is being made, and the only actual argument to the smart contract function called is the length of the data in the buffer `A`.
+In other words, only a 32 bit number is actually passed to the function, while the real function argument is in buffer A. The same happens upon return from a query; what is actually being passed is the length of the data in buffer `A`, while the real return value is stored in buffer `A`.
+Contract's method, when receiving an argument, reads it from buffer `A` and deserializes it, knowing its length from the parameter passed.
+This technique is hidden from the contract writer, as host method `wrap_call` takes care of all the details.
 Should you ever wonder about a strange signature of functions declared under the `#[no_magle]` annotation, this is the explanation for it.

 We will start with a very simple counter example, and then we will move on to describing the elements of that example.
 After that, we will generalize and show more complex mechanisms available for contracts like inter-contract calls, host calls, persistence and more.

-##Simple Counter Example
+## Simple Counter Example

 For the beginning, let's create a simple contract example for a counter.
 The counter will keep a count, and allow for incrementing it by one, as well as for reading its current value.
 In other words, the counter contract will count the number of times its increment method has been called, and will make this count available via a read method.
-As our contract is "almost" a normal Rusk program, let's create a new Rust cargo project in order to be able to write it and compile it.
+As our contract (as any Dusk VM contract) is "almost" a normal Rusk program, let's create a new Rust cargo project in order to be able to write it and compile it.

 You can create new Rust library for our contract by issuing the following command:

 `cargo new --lib hello-dusk-contract`

 This command will create a small Rust library project in a folder named `hello-dusk-contract`.
-You can open this project using your favorite IDE or with a simple system editor.
+You can open files of this project using your favorite IDE or with a simple system editor.
 In folder `src` there is a file `lib.rs` with some sample test.
-Your can remove this generated content by clearing up this file and then you can start entering the contract.
+Your can remove this generated content by clearing up the file and then you can start entering or pasting in the contract's code.

-As our Rust contract will be translated to Web Assembly, we need to compile it without standard libraries, as they won't be available at our Dusk blockchain runtime.
+As our Rust contract will be translated into Web Assembly, we need to compile it without standard libraries, as they won't be available at our Dusk VM runtime.
 Hence, first line of our contract will be:

 `#![no_std]`

-Next, in order to hook up methods of our contract as methods which are visible to our Dusk Virtual Machine named PieCrust, we need to import it into our module via the standard Rust `use` declaration:
+Next, in order to hook up methods of our Dusk VM host, we need to import a special Dusk VM library into our module via the standard Rust `use` declaration:

 `use piecrust-uplink as uplink;`

-Having this behind us, we can now focus on our counter functionality.
-Let's define our counter as a Rust structure as follows:
+We can now focus on our counter functionality.
+Let's define our counter state as a Rust structure as follows:

 ```rust
 pub struct Counter {